Body-Based Treatments: Acupuncture, Massage, and Chiropractic Medicine

 Acupuncture is a type of traditional Chinese medicine.
 It involves using tiny needles on specific points of the skin.
 In acupuncture, the body is thought to have a flow of energy within it.
 This energy is called qi (“chee”).
 The skin is stimulated with the small needles (or other methods like heated cups) to direct the flow of qi.
 The belief is that the body works well when this energy is flowing in balance.
 Qi flows through different pathways in the body called meridians.2-4

 There are hundreds of places on the skin that can be targeted during an acupuncture session.
 However, only a few are addressed in each session.
-Multiple sessions are often needed to know whether acupuncture is leading to health changes.
+Multiple sessions are often needed to know whether acupuncture is leading to health benefits.
 Acupuncture sessions are led by an expert trained in traditional Chinese medicine.2,3

 The most common side effects of acupuncture are soreness and minor bleeding or bruising at the needle sites.
 Using sterilized or single-use disposable needles reduces the risk of infection.2,3